 A small business website is a valuable asset, one that you want to protect from damage by some malicious hacker.
 In many cases, our websites are analogous to a physical store or office, and just like you wouldn’t want someone throwing a brick through your window, you don’t want someone damaging your web property.

 We are an impatient society.
-We want things immediately and get frustrated when we have to wait for anything.
-When it comes to finding things on the Internet, our patience is probably even less.
-If your website speed does not meet the patience criteria of the visitor, they will hit the back button, sending a signal to Google that your website is not a quality user experience.
-That behavior, over time, will likely affect your search engine ranking.
+We want immediate response to our requests.
+We get frustrated when we have to wait for anything, especially for websites to load.
+If your website speed does not meet the patience criteria of your visitors, they will hit the back button, sending a signal to Google that your website is not a quality user experience.

 Small business owners really don’t need one more thing to think about when it comes to online marketing.
 To add anything else to our already overflowing plates will make us ineffective.
 But small businesses, regardless of their industry, should add a blog as the central component of their content marketing activities because creating relevant content for your target audience and optimizing it for search engine visibility is too important to ignore.